 Student Identification Card

 Incoming students are issued a photo ID card on the first day of the semester.
 Photos for the ID cards are generally taken at orientation.
 The ID card serves as picture identification and is valid for the estimated four years of attendance at Saint Mary’s College (for undergraduates) and for the duration of graduate/professional programs.
 The ID card provides privileges/discounts.
-The ID card ;is multi-functional in that it is used for access to the Joseph L. Alioto Recreation Center, the Health & Wellness Center, residence halls, the library, and all College events including SMC athletic events The ID card also functions as your meal card allowing you to add more money should you choose.
-Because the card is issued for a few years, students may also be checked to a current registration listing.
+The ID card is multi-functional in that it is used for access to the Joseph L. Alioto Recreation Center, the Health & Wellness Center, residence halls, the library, and all College events including SMC athletic events The ID card also functions as your meal card allowing you to add more money should you choose.
+Because the card is issued for a few years, students may also be cross-checked to a current registration listing.
 Students who are not registered are not eligible to utilize the privileges/discounts of the ID card.

 The Business Office issues replacements for lost ID cards Monday - Friday, 9am to 3pm for $10.
 If the ID is also used as a meal card, it will cost $25 to have a meal card reissued.
 Replacement cards will be available for pick up within three business days.
 Please care for your ID card as you would a government issued driver’s license or a credit card.
 Battered or torn cards will not work effectively.